jupyterlab/frontends-team-compass/docs/team.md

 ## Inactive members

-Inactive team members are (temporarily or not) pausing their active participation in the JupyterLab community.
+Inactive council members are (temporarily or not) pausing their active participation in the JupyterLab community.
 They can reactivate themselves at any point in the future; it does not require a nomination by a current active member.

 ```{eval-rst}